 What Is the Aroma of a Perfect Espresso

 The perfect shot should be again an experience.
 The second the shot starts to flow, the room will be filled with intense coffee aroma.
 Espresso smells like coffee, basically, but more intense.
 Immediately after brewing, all of the volatile oils are in your cup.
 The brewing method ensures no aromas are lost during the preparation.
-With other methods most of the aroma is lost.
+With other methods, most of the aroma is lost.
 Smell your espresso, is part of the ritual.
-Here is a post where espresso geeks discuss about it.
-If your shot doesn’t smell great, it’s probably the beans, or the brewing parameters.
+Here is a post where espresso geeks discuss it.
+If your shot doesn’t smell great, it’s probably the beans or the brewing parameters.

 Klatch Coffee Espresso Blend – Medium Roast